Gremlins: Secrets of the Mogwai: Development

 On February 25, 2019, WarnerMedia greenlit an animated series based on Gremlins, for its streaming service HBO Max.
 Tze Chun was confirmed to write the series and serve as an executive producer with Darryl Frank, Justin Falvey, Sam Register, and Brendan Hay.
 On July 1, 2019, the series, now titled Gremlins: Secrets of the Mogwai, was given a series order of 10 episodes.

 In February 2020, Joe Dante, director of the original two films, revealed that he acted as a consultant for the series.
 In July of that same year, it was revealed that Howie Mandel would not reprise his role as Gizmo for the series.
 On February 17, 2021, ahead of the series premiere, HBO Max renewed the series for a second season at the TCA virtual Press Tour.

 In February 2021, the voice cast of Izaac Wang, Ming-Na Wen, B. D. Wong, James Hong, Matthew Rhys, and Gabrielle Green was announced, with A.J.
 LoCascio voicing Gizmo.
 In December 2021, the first clip was shown in an HBO Max trailer for 2022 releases.
 In July 2022, Zach Galligan, Sandra Oh, Randall Park, George Takei, and Bowen Yang were revealed to have roles in the series.
 Galligan previously portrayed Gizmo's modern-day owner Billy Peltzer in both Gremlins films.
 Animation for the series was provided by Blue Spirit Productions and 88 Pictures.

-In July 2024, it was announced that John Glover, Michael Paul Chan, Ronny Chieng, Keith David, Will Forte, Kelly Hu, Simu Liu, and Jimmy O. Yang had joined the cast of Gremlins: The Wild Batch.
+In July 2024, it was announced that John Glover, Michael Paul Chan, Ronny Chieng, Keith David, Will Forte, Kelly Hu, Simu Liu, and Jimmy O. Yang had joined the cast of Gremlins: Secrets of the Mogwai - Season 2: The Wild Batch.
 Glover previously portrayed Daniel Clamp in Gremlins 2: The New Batch.

 Release

 The first episode of Gremlins: Secrets of the Mogwai had its world premiere at the Annecy International Animation Film Festival on June 13, 2022, before the 10-episode series debuted with the launch of Max on May 23, 2023.
 The series would have aired on Cartoon Network as part of their ACME Night block.
 However, the block moved to Adult Swim in September 2023 before that could happen.
 The series aired in the United Kingdom on CBBC, BBC Three and BBC iPlayer on October 30, 2023.
-The series also aired in Japan on Cartoon Network Japan on November 8, 2025 (which was along with "The Deal" (from the episode of The Amazing World of Gumball) and "Pet Feud" (from the episode of The Powerpuff Girls (1998))).
+The series also aired in Japan on Cartoon Network Japan on November 8, 2025 (which was along with "The Deal" (from the episode of The Amazing World of Gumball) and "Pet Feud" (from the episode of The Powerpuff Girls (1998)).

-The first half of the second season titled Gremlins: The Wild Batch debuted on October 3, 2024.
+The first half of the second season, which is subtitled "The Wild Batch", debuted on October 3, 2024.
 The second half of the second season was released on April 10, 2025.